 Type 2 diabetes used to be called adult-onset diabetes or non-insulin dependent diabetes because it was diagnosed mainly in adults who did not require insulin to manage their condition.
 However, because more children are starting to be diagnosed with T2D, and insulin is used more frequently to help manage type 2 diabetes, referring to the condition as “adult-onset” or “non-insulin dependent” is no longer accurate.

 Type 2 diabetes is usually associated with being overweight (BMI greater than 25), and is harder to control when food choices are not adjusted, and you get no physical activity.
 And while it’s true that too much body fat and physical inactivity (being sedentary) does increase the likelihood of developing type 2, even people who are fit and trim can develop this type of diabetes.2,3

-Being told that you have type 2 diabetes can be frightening.
-It is a chronic condition that you will deal with for the rest of your life, but it doesn’t have to define your life.
-There are many sources for help every step of the way, from initial diagnosis to living with the condition for decades.2,3
+Being told that you have diabetes can be frightening.
+It is a chronic condition that you will need to deal with for the rest of your life, but it doesn’t have to define your life.
+There are many sources for help at every step of the way, from initial diagnosis to living with the condition for decades.2,3

 Learn all you can about how best to manage your diabetes—which you can do here on EndocrineWeb—and be proactive in taking good care of you.